 From concrete patio walls and columns to concrete driveways, floors and sandblasting paint off concrete, sandblasting is one of the most effective ways to restore your concrete for a non-slip and coating-free solution.

 Sandblasting concrete is generally required when stones are buried beneath the cement.
 The restored finish should, therefore, see stones being exposed to achieve a rough texture and an even ratio of cement and stone.
-This is what makes ProStrip Sandblasting’s abrasive blasting media perfect for refurbishing concrete surfaces to the desired concrete finishes.
+This is what makes ProStrip Sandblasting’s abrasive blasting media perfect for refurbishing concrete surfaces to the desired concrete surface finishes.

 During the sandblasting process, the abrasive material travels at a high enough velocity to generate friction on the concrete surface being prepared.